David Heathcoat-Amory: Political career

-Heathcoat-Amory contested the London Borough of Brent seat at Brent South at the 1979 general election but was defeated by the sitting Labour MP Laurence Pavitt by 11,616 votes.
+Heathcoat-Amory contested the seat of Brent South in the London Borough of Brent at the 1979 general election, but was defeated by the sitting Labour MP Laurence Pavitt by 11,616 votes.
 He was elected to the House of Commons at the 1983 general election for the Somerset seat of Wells, whose sitting MP Robert Boscawen had decided to move to Somerton and Frome following boundary changes.
 He held the seat with a majority of 6,575.

-In Parliament, he was appointed as the Parliamentary Private Secretary (PPS) to the Financial Secretary to the Treasury John Moore in 1985, and was also the PPS to his successor from 1986 Norman Lamont.
+In Parliament, he was appointed as the Parliamentary Private Secretary (PPS) to the Financial Secretary to the Treasury John Moore in 1985, and was also the PPS to his successor Norman Lamont from 1986.
 Following the 1987 general election he became the PPS to the Home Secretary Douglas Hurd until he was promoted to the government of Margaret Thatcher as an Assistant Government Whip in 1988.
 He was promoted to become a Lord Commissioner to the Treasury and Government Whip in 1989.
-Later in the year he became the Parliamentary Under Secretary of State at the Department for the Environment, until moved by the new prime minister John Major in the same position at the Department of Energy in 1990.
+Later in the year he became the Parliamentary Under Secretary of State at the Department for the Environment, until moved by the new Prime Minister John Major to the same position at the Department of Energy in 1990.
 He was appointed as the Treasurer of the Household (Deputy Chief Whip) following the 1992 general election and was the Minister of State at the Foreign and Commonwealth Office in 1993.
 He was appointed as the Paymaster General in 1994 where he served until resigning from the government in 1996 over the single European currency.
 He became a member of the Privy Council in 1996.

-In 1997 Heathcoat-Amory joined the shadow cabinet of William Hague as the Shadow Chief Secretary to the Treasury, and was the Shadow Secretary of State for Trade and Industry from 2000.
-He left the frontbench on the election of Iain Duncan Smith as the leader of the Conservative Party in 2001.
-He was a member of the Treasury Select committee from 2004 until he was briefly, in 2005, a spokesman on work and pensions under the leadership of Michael Howard, but returned to the backbenches later in the year when David Cameron became Conservative leader.
-He served as the chairman of the all party group on the British Museum; the vice chair of the group on astronomy and space environment; and the secretary of the group on boxing.
+In 1997 Heathcoat-Amory joined the Shadow Cabinet of William Hague as the Shadow Chief Secretary to the Treasury, and was the Shadow Secretary of State for Trade and Industry from 2000.
+He left the frontbench on the election of Iain Duncan Smith as Leader of the Conservative Party in 2001.
+Heathcoat-Amory was a member of the Treasury Select committee from 2004 until 2005, when he briefly became a spokesman on Work and Pensions under the leadership of Michael Howard, but returned to the backbenches later that year when David Cameron became Conservative leader.
+He served as the chairman of the All Party Parliamentary Group (APPG) on the British Museum; the vice chair of the Astronomy and Space Environment APPG; and the secretary of the APPG on boxing.